ronen-g-aniti/A-star-and-minimum-snap/readme.md

 ### A* Pathfinding

-A* (A-star) is a pathfinding and graph traversal algorithm that efficiently finds the shortest path between two nodes.
-It combines the benefits of Dijkstra's algorithm and a greedy best-first search by using a cost function:
+I implemented the A* pathfinding algorithm, renowned for its efficiency in finding the shortest path between two nodes by combining Dijkstra's algorithm and a greedy best-first search.
+My implementation leverages the cost function:

 $$
 f(n) = g(n) + h(n)